-As a proof of concept, I implemented a generic collective design process in a web application and measured the effects of several factors on its performance through online experiments.
+As a proof of concept, I implemented a generic collective design process in a web application and measured the effects of a few factors on its performance through online experiments.
 The results demonstrate the effectiveness of the proposed method.
 They also show that approval voting is significantly superior to plurality voting.
-Some studies assert that not the design process, but the designers drive the quality of the outcome.
-However, this study shows that the characteristics of the design process (e.g. voting schemes) as well as the designers (e.g. expertise and gender) can significantly affect the quality of the outcome.
+Some studies asserted that not the design process, but the designers drive the quality of the outcome.
+However, this study shows that the characteristics of the design process (e.g. voting schemes), as well as the designers (e.g. expertise and gender), can significantly affect the quality of the outcome.
 Hence, the outcome quality can be used as an indicator of the performance of the process.
 This enables us to evaluate and compare governance mechanisms objectively free from fairness criteria.

-Keywords: Crowdsourcing, Design Science, Mechanism Theory, Response Surface Methodology, Amazon Mechanical Turk, Distributed Autonomous Organizations
+Keywords: Collective Intelligence, Crowdsourcing, Design Science, Mechanism Theory, Response Surface Methodology, Distributed Autonomous Organizations

 JEL Classification: C92, D72, D81, D82, D83